Writing Lisp in PHP

 Dividend: pure is fast

-• Memoize cast-frame on paused frames.
-Legal because it is pure.
+• Memoize paused frames: one-line cache, safe because pure.

 Writing Lisp in PHP · Chemaclass